As one of the sponsors of Agile Conference Pakistan 2022 (ACP22), DPL was part of…

 Moreover, they aren’t limited to departmental silos.
 Instead, teams collaborate across departments to brainstorm and come up with different solutions.

 Yes, the shift to holacracy across South Asia is achievable.
-However, it won’t unfold overnight.
+But it won’t unfold overnight.

-At DPL, it took years of experimenting before it became the fun-looking workplace that prioritizes its people.
+At DPL, it took years of experimenting before it became the fun-loving workplace that prioritizes its people.
 And the process is ongoing because improvement is a continuous effort.

 If you too wish to transform your organization and embrace holacracy, our consultants are just a few form fields away.
 Fill the form below and we’ll get in touch right away.